Breast Reduction Surgery in Gurgaon

 Reduction mammoplasty is not one fixed operation.
 The technique is selected by reduction volume, ptosis, breast base width, skin quality, areola size, tissue density, scar tolerance, nipple-sensation concerns, and future breastfeeding priorities.

-Superior or superomedial pedicle reduction keeps the nipple attached to tissue from the upper or inner breast.
+Superomedial or superior pedicle keeps the nipple attached to tissue from the inner or upper breast.
 It can give good upper-pole shape in moderate reductions where the nipple does not need an extreme lift.

-Vertical or lollipop reduction places a scar around the areola and down to the crease, often without the horizontal fold scar.
+Vertical or lollipop pattern places a scar around the areola and down to the crease, usually without the horizontal fold scar.
 It suits moderate reductions with less lower-pole skin excess and better skin recoil.

-Liposuction-only reduction removes fat through small cannula entries but does not lift the nipple or remove loose skin.
-It is reserved for fatty breasts with good skin elasticity, minimal ptosis, and no need for areola repositioning.
+Separate from both of those axes, liposuction-only reduction removes fat through small cannula entries but does not lift the nipple or remove loose skin, and because the tissue is aspirated rather than cut out, no specimen is available for pathology the way it is after an excisional reduction.
+It is not an excisional reduction and is reserved for fatty breasts with good skin elasticity, minimal ptosis, and no need for areola repositioning.

 Breast reduction almost always contains a lift component because the nipple is repositioned and the breast mound is reshaped.
 The overlap with breast lift surgery in Gurgaon is discussed openly: lift controls position and skin, while reduction adds meaningful tissue and weight removal.